 6. Has any expenditures occurred on rental of space/locations for exercises planning and conduct, exercise signs, badges, etc.?
 If so, receipts and proof of payment must be included.
-Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement 7.
+Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement Oredit Card Statement & payment to Gredit Card Company for that statement 7.
 Has proof of purchase methodology been included?
 Please see Form 5 of Reporting Forms or Purchasing Basics Attachment if further clarity is needed.
-Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) EQUIPMEI νT 1.
+Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) EQUIPMEN JT LQOII WILL 1.
 Have all invoices been included?
 2. Has an AEL # been identified for each purchase?
-3. If service/warranty expenses are listed, are they only for the performance period of the grant?
-4. Has proof of payment been included?
-Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement 5.
+3. If service/warranty expenses are listed, are they only for the performance period of the ٥. grant? g. a 4.
+Has proof of payment been included?
+Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement Gredit Card Statement & payment to Gredit Card Company for that statement 5.
 If EHP form needed, has a copy of the approval DHS been included?
-6. Has proof of purchase methodology been included?
-Please see Form 5 of Reporting Forms or Purchasing Basics Attachment if further clarity is needed.
-Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) TRAVEL/C ON FERENCES 1.
-Have all receipts been turned in, itemized and do the dates on the receipts match travel dates?
-Airplane receiptsProof of mileage (Google or Yahoo map printout or mileage log)Toll and/or Parking receiptsHotel receipts (is there a zero balance?)Car rental receiptsRegistration fee receiptsNote: Make sure that meals paid for by conference are not included in per diem amount 2.
+6 Has proof of purchase methodology been included?
+Please see Form 5 of Reporting 0.
+Forms or Purchasing Basics Attachment if further clarity is needed.
+Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) TRAVEL/C ONE FERENCES Have all receipts been turned in, itemized and do the dates on the receipts match travel dates?
+Airplane receipts Proof of mileage (Google or Yahoo map printout or mileage log) Toll and/or Parking receipts Hotel receipts (is there a zero balance?)
+Car rental receipts Registration fee receipts Note: Make sure that meals paid for by conference are not included in per diem amount 2.
 If travel is a conference has the conference agenda been included?

-3. Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement Copy of paycheck if reimbursed through payroll MATCHIN G FU INDS Contributions are from Non-Federal funding sources identified?
+3. Has proof of payment to traveler been included?
+Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement Copy of paycheck if reimbursed through payroll MATCHIN G FL INDS 1.
+Contributions are from Non-Federal funding sources identified?
 2. Contributions are from cash or in-kind contributions which may include training investments.
 3. Contributions are not from salary, overtime or other operational costs unrelated to training.
-SALARY F POSI TIONS 1.
+SALARY I POSI TIONS 1.
 Has a signed timesheet by employee and supervisor been included?
 2. Has proof for time worked by the employee been included?
 Is time period summary included?
 Statement of Earnings Copy of Payroll Check Payroll Register For fusion center analysts, have the certification documents been provided to the SAA to demonstrate compliance with training and experience standards?
-ORGANIZ ATIC ON 1.
+ORGANIZ ATIC DN 1.
 If billing for overtime and backfill, has a spreadsheet been provided that lists attendee names, department, # of hours spent at exercise, hourly rate and total paid to each attendee?
 Have documentation from entity's financial system been provided to prove attendees were paid?
 For backfill, has a clear delineation/cross reference been provided showing who was backfilling who?
 FOR ALL REIN MBURSEMENTS - THE FINAL CHECK 1.
 Have all relevant forms been completed and included with each request for reimbursement?
 2. Have the costs incurred been charged to the appropriate POETE category?
 3. Does the total on all Forms submitted match?
 4. Has Reimbursement Form been signed by the Grant Manager and Financial Officer?
 5. Has the reimbursement package been entered into Sub-Recipients records/spreadsheet?